 - Help them learn to be people who give - a wonderful way to begin this is by helping them learn to give those items which are gently used, but outgrown to local pantries/closets.
 Clothes, toys and books are all able to be given to someone in need.

-- Involve them in projects to raise money to give to ministries which help others - whether your local church has such projects or I personally love World Vision's Gift Catalog - $30 will buy three ducks for a family in need and ducks provide eggs, ducklings, feathers, fertilizer - all which are able to provide food and money for those families . . . and $30 is not a lot of money to save/raise!
+- Involve them in projects to raise money to give to ministries which help others - whether your local church has such projects or not; I personally love World Vision's Gift Catalog - $30 will buy three ducks for a family in need and ducks provide eggs, ducklings, feathers, fertilizer - all which are able to provide food and money for those families . . . plus, $30 is not a lot of money to save/raise!
 A VERY child-friendly project!
 Lemonade and/or cookie sales, car washes, lawn mowing, art sales, etc - all very doable ways for children to raise money to show love to someone in need.

 - Don't forget encouraging your grandchildren to show love to their siblings - in big and small ways.